Pushing the bounds of what science can do.

-Our initial focus is treating Central Nervous System (CNS) disorders, like narcolepsy, and our initial target is a receptor in the brain that controls the release of histamine, a neurotransmitter that most people with allergies know very well.
-But, like our patients, this histamine receptor, called H3, has not gotten the attention it deserves from drug-makers.
-Beyond allergies, histamine plays many roles in the brain, including making people feel awake and alert.
+Our initial focus is treating central nervous system disorders, like narcolepsy, and our initial target is a receptor in the brain that controls the release of histamine.
+Histamine plays many roles in the brain, including making people feel awake and alert.
 The H3 receptor acts as the braking system for this histamine release, and it turns out, also helps regulate serotonin, acetylcholine, and dopamine.
 The more we look at H3, the more possibilities we see for treating a range of CNS disorders.
-First among them: narcolepsy.
+First among them: cataplexy and excessive daytime sleepiness (EDS) in narcolepsy.

-The Harmony team is now harnessing its energy to bring to market the first drug in the U.S. that targets the H3 receptor: pitolisant, a selective histamine H3-receptor antagonist/inverse agonist for the potential treatment of adult narcolepsy with and without cataplexy.
-Pitolisant boosts histamine release to improve daytime wakefulness and reduce the frequency of sudden sleep attacks.
-We are proud to be partnering with Dr. Jeanne-Marie Lecomte and Dr. Jean-Charles Schwartz, co-founders of French company Bioprojet SCR, to further develop, register, and market pitolisant, which was approved in Europe in 2016.
+The Harmony team is focusing its energy to bring to market the first drug in the U.S. that targets the H3 receptor: pitolisant, a selective histamine H3-receptor antagonist/inverse agonist for the potential treatment of cataplexy and excessive daytime sleepiness (EDS) in narcolepsy with and without cataplexy.
+Pitolisant boosts histamine release to improve daytime wakefulness.
+We are proud to be partnering with Dr. Jeanne-Marie Lecomte and Dr. Jean-Charles Schwartz, co-founders of French company Bioprojet SCR, to further develop, register, and file pitolisant with the Food and Drug Administration (FDA) and bring this product to market in the US.
+Pitolisant was approved in Europe in March 2016.